News

 In addition, financial institutions should publish their transition plans and their voluntary commitments, and we propose goals and targets for several issues, including climate change, fossil fuels, biofuels, mining, renewable energy, nature and sociobiodiversity, human rights and labour rights.

-You can download our full submission here (in portuguese):
+You can download our full submission here: